Silvercorp Metals Inc. (SVM) Shares Up Despite Recent Market Volatility

-Silvercorp Metals Inc. (AMEX: SVM)’s stock price has increased by 8.19 compared to its previous closing price of 2.93.
-Despite this, the company has seen a gain of 0.63% in its stock price over the last five trading days.
+Silvercorp Metals Inc. (AMEX: SVM)’s stock price has increased by 7.19 compared to its previous closing price of 3.06. however, the company has experienced a 11.95% increase in its stock price over the last five trading days.

 Is It Worth Investing in Silvercorp Metals Inc. (AMEX: SVM) Right Now?

-Silvercorp Metals Inc. (AMEX: SVM) has a higher price-to-earnings ratio of 23.31x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.98.
-Analysts have mixed views on the stock, with 4 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Silvercorp Metals Inc. (AMEX: SVM) is above average at 24.12x.
+The 36-month beta value for SVM is also noteworthy at 0.98.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Silvercorp Metals Inc. (SVM) is $5.28, The public float for SVM is 169.35M, and currently, short sellers hold a 0.69% ratio of that float.
-The average trading volume of SVM on March 14, 2023 was 1.18M shares.
+The average price estimated by analysts for SVM is $5.28, which is $2.3 above than the current price.
+The public float for SVM is 169.35M, and at present, short sellers hold a 0.75% of that float.
+The average trading volume of SVM on March 20, 2023 was 1.18M shares.

 SVM’s Market Performance

-SVM’s stock has seen a 0.63% increase for the week, with a 3.59% rise in the past month and a 10.07% gain in the past quarter.
-The volatility ratio for the week is 4.81%, and the volatility levels for the past 30 days are at 3.87% for Silvercorp Metals Inc. The simple moving average for the last 20 days is 2.87% for SVM stock, with a simple moving average of 15.62% for the last 200 days.
+SVM stock saw an increase of 11.95% in the past week, with a monthly gain of 5.81% and a quarterly increase of 13.49%.
+The volatility ratio for the week is 5.76%, and the volatility levels for the last 30 days are 4.29% for Silvercorp Metals Inc. (SVM).
+The simple moving average for the last 20 days is 6.72% for SVM stock, with a simple moving average of 19.36% for the last 200 days.

 Analysts’ Opinion of SVM